Lambrie/Lambrie.github.io/_posts/2022-05-05-containerize-dbt-project.md

 Note:
 When defining the image to pull, specify the version to use.
 The latest tag gives and error

-You will notice that we have specified an entrypoint parameter for the dockerfile, this will invoke shell script to execute the dbt commands we need for our project.
+You will notice that we have specified an entrypoint parameter for the dockerfile, this will invoke a shell script to execute the dbt commands we need for our project.
 Because we have multiple DBT commands we would like to execute in a specific order, we need to invoke it via a shell script

 {% highlight cmd %}
 #!/bin/sh